mnguyencodes/xubuntu-command-line-git/commands.md

 `git fetch`: Retrieves updates from the remote repository but does not apply them to your branch.
 `git pull origin branch-name`: Combines fetching and applying the updates directly to your branch.

+### You have tons of branches when issuing `git branch -r`

+So you've successfully had several pull requests made, approved, and merged into main.
+Then after, you choose to have the branch deleted locally and on origin.

+However, when you issue the command `git branch -r`, you still see a listing of every branch you've worked on.

+Unfortunately, When you delete a remote branch, there is no git command to automtatically remove the local tracking branch.

+There's a fix for this, though!

+`git remote prune origin`

+Alternatively, you can always do this at the start of development:

+`git fetch --prune`
+`git pull`

 ### Oops, You Made Changes On The Wrong Branch By Mistake

 Without thinking, you started making changes on Main but you want changes you made on Main to be brought over to `branch-name`.